 The attacker (IP 10.128.0.2) sends GET and POST requests, changing the URL suffix dynamically, while the target (10.128.0.3) responds with an HTTP/1.1 200 OK as can be seen in Image 3.

 Image 3 – Example of Dynamic HTTP packets exchange between an attacker and a target

 The capture analyzed is around 8 seconds long while it contains an average of 172 PPS (packets per second), with an average traffic rate of 0.017 Mbps (considered low, the attack you are analyzing could be significantly higher).

 Analysis of Dynamic HTTP Flood in WireShark – Filters

 “http” filter – Will show all http related packets.

-It will be important to review the user agent and other HTTP headers as well as the timing of each request to understand the attack fully.
+It will be important to review the user agent and other HTTP header structures as well as the timing of each request to understand the attack underway.

 Download example PCAP of Dynamic HTTP Flood attack

 *Note IP’s have been randomized to ensure privacy.